 One of the most memorable marketing campaigns of the last few years that comes to mind is the Poo-Pourri Stink-Free Guarantee – a series of controversial adverts designed to discuss one of the most taboo subjects of all times: smelly bathrooms.
 By far the funniest advert I’ve seen in a while – if you can excuse the lewd language – is “How to poop on a date”.

 In this instance, marketing more than earned their salaries for the month, with the hilarious round of adverts paving the way for uncountable sales – whether the product works or not.
-And reading through the comments on that YouTube video, the overwhelming consensus is that people would buy the product just to have the holding company produce more videos.
+And reading through the comments on that YouTube video, the overwhelming consensus is that people would buy the product just to have the holding company produce more and better videos.

 But why am I telling you all this?
 Well, market research determined that smelly bathrooms is not only a taboo subject, but when approached with just the right amount of humor and relatableness, it sells.